jymmyboi/SipTemp/README.md

-# TempSip
+# SipTemp

-Welcome to **TempSip**!
+Welcome to **SipTemp**!
 This Flutter application provides real-time weather updates and suggests the best drinks to enjoy based on the current weather conditions.

 ## Features